lemaniak/ary/README.md

 3) custom task to run tasks in a specified sequence the generator provide 2 main custom tasks called **Serve task**:
--clears our distribution and build folders
+- clears our distribution and build folders
--starts live reload feature
+- starts live reload feature
--starts the connect server
+- starts the connect server
--open a browser pointing to the url where our application is being serve -start watching changes for files to automatically reload those changes to execute the task run the command
+- open a browser pointing to the url where our application is being serve
+- start watching changes for files to automatically reload those changes to execute the task run the command

 ```sh